 It’s a common sight to see varieties of both on the shelves of bars and liquor stores throughout the nation.
 In fact, you may have found yourself stood there scratching your head as you try to determine what it is that makes them different.
+Maybe you wanted to learn more about it for running your own distillery business or for investing in websites like viticultwhisky.co.uk.
 Rather than strike up a conversation with the busy bartender, you choose your usual drink and carry on with your business without giving it a second thought.
 Not anymore!

 What is Whisk(e)y?

 To put it simply, whiskey is a broader category of liquor that covers all grain-based spirits that are typically barrel-aged (they don’t have to be, though.)
 You will most commonly see whiskey spelled with an “e” in the name and this means that it is of an Irish or American origin.
 Without an “e” in the name—whisky—then it is of a Scottish, Japanese or Canadian origin.
 This can be very helpful when you’re looking to Buy Japanese whisky, as it is a good sign you have your eyes on a good product.

 Now, you may be thinking “But Maker’s Mark spells it without an “e” in the name!” and you are absolutely right.
 Maker’s Mark uses the non-American spelling for their U.S.-made bourbon whiskey.
 The reason for this, however, remains a mystery.
 What is for certain, though, is that this doesn’t help matters when distinguishing between whiskey and whisky.

 Whiskey (or whisky) is made by distilling fermented blends of grain—usually corn, rye, wheat, and barley—that is known as mash.
 Depending on the ratio of grains within the mash, the end-product will either be a whiskey or bourbon.